iconic-devx/ope-devx/README.md

 # Hi, I am Opeyemi Olaitan 👋

-I'm a computer science student at the Air Force Institute of Technology, Nigeria.
+I'm a computer science student at the Air Force Institute of Technology, Nigeria.<br/>
 Currently focused on core frontend stack and actively building and shipping real projects.